AFLplusplus/fuzzer-challenges/README.md

   * `test-transform` - different transforming string checks
   * `test-crc32` - several chained crc32 checks

-The testcases are still being further refined, some of them were too easy to solve just accidently.
+The testcases are WIP - some might be further refined in the future and more added.

 ## Results

-On success the time to solve is displayed (note that afl++ has a longer startup time than all other fuzzers).
+On success the time to solve is displayed.

-On failure the the generated corpus files are displayed (so you can see how many finds there were).
+On failure the generated corpus files are displayed (so you can see how many finds there were).
 There is also an output log called `TESTCASE.log`.

 ## Test as of 11th January 2021

-All from current repository state (afl++_vX is the cmplog_variant branch with -l option).
+All from current repository state (afl++_vX is the cmplog_variant branch with -l option value X).
 Solve time: 120 seconds

 |testcase|afl++_v3|afl++_v2|afl++_v1|afl++_dev|afl++_stable|honggfuzz-2.3|libfuzzer-12|